wix/stylable/docs/guides/components-basics.md

 ## Styling A Component

-Let's assume we have a `Button` component with a render function like this, we can style its different nodes using the `className` attribute.
+Let's assume we have a `Button` component with a render function like this, we can style its different HTML elements using the `className` attribute.

 ```tsx
 /* button.ts */